top of page

 Current Available Positions

-UPDATED: February 11, 2026 - our lab has been directly impacted by disruptions to funding at the federal level at NIH, NSF, and DoD.
-We are regularly updating our available positions, but at this time we have no opportunities for undergraduates, visiting scientists, or high school students.
+UPDATED: April 28, 2026- our lab has been directly impacted by disruptions to funding at the federal level at NIH, NSF, and DoD.
+We are regularly updating our available positions, but at this time we have no opportunities for any positions other than MS thesis students.
+MS thesis students must be admitted to the Department of Chemical Engineering MS program to be eligible to join the lab.

-MSTP (MD/PhD) interviews are currently taking place via the MSTP program, and if you are an prospective MSTP student who is interviewing, you will have a 1:1 interview with Dr. Nance.
-If you are a current MSTP student interested in joining the lab for your PhD, please email Dr. Nance directly at eanance@uw.edu
+MSTP (MD/PhD): if you are a current MSTP student interested in joining the lab for your PhD, please email Dr. Nance directly at eanance@uw.edu

 High School students: We do not have positions at this time, and are assessing our ability to run our high school summer program